 Mark Tjernagel is the CFO of Cru (cru.org) and has served with the ministry for more than 23 years.
 He and his wife Colette reside in Orlando and have four children.
 Mark also serves on the board of directors for Christian Leadership Alliance.
 This is an except from the 2014 Summer edition of Outcomes Magazine.

-Register by June 30 for The Outcomes Conference: CLA Dallas 2015 and SAVE.
+Register Today for The Outcomes Conference: CLA Dallas 2019 and SAVE.
 This conference will offers numerous biblically-based educational sessions on ministry financial management as well as seven the other disciplines sure to strengthen the effectiveness and impact of your organization.